tsengia/tsengia.github.io/menu/about.md

 - JavaScript
 - Java
 - SQL

-### Libraries I've used
+- Batch

+## Libraries/SDKs/Frameworks

+__C/C++:__ Google Protocol Buffers, Nlohmann JSON, cJSON, ZMQ, OpenCV

+__Python:__ pytest, FastAPI, Flask, sql-alchemy, marshmallow, matplotlib

-Web: ReactJS, Vue2, Axios, Google Blockly, HTML5 Canvas, MIDI.JS
+__Web:__ Ember JS (Octane), ReactJS, Vue2, Axios, Google Blockly, HTML5 Canvas, MIDI.JS

-Python: matplotlib, flask, sql-alchemy, marshmallow, FastAPI

-C/C++: OpenCV, Google Protocol Buffers, cJSON, ZMQ

-### Tools
+## Tools

-Linux, CMake, Zephyr OS, Docker, GitLab, AWS
+__OS__: Linux, Windows, Zephyr RTOS

+__DevOps:__ Docker, AWS, GitLab, Bamboo, BitBucket, Git, Trivvy, Sonar Qube

+__Build Tooling:__ CMake, CPack, AutoTools, Make, Ant

+I am also fairly handy with Regular Expressions.

-### Editors
+## Editors
-I am a personal fan of Vim, but I'm also a fan of VS Code.
+When I have the luxury, I use VS Code.
+When I'm in the trenches, I use `vim`.
+When demonstrating to others, I use `nano`.
+When I'm really in the trenches or automating something, I use `sed`, `cat` and `less`.

 ## What I'm Learning Now
+__Lanuages:__ Rust, TypeScript

 I recently bought myself a copy of [The Rust Programming Language](https://www.amazon.com/Rust-Programming-Language-2nd/dp/1718503105) and currently teaching myself Rust.
-Coming from a C/C++ background, Rust seems very powerful with its safety features, type checking, and syntactic sugar.
+Coming from a C/C++ background, Rust seems very powerful with its safety features, type checking, and helpful compiler error messages.

+I've also been learning more TypeScript while working on an Ember JS application written in TypeScript.

+__Tools:__ AWS
+I am working towards my AWS Solutions Architect Associate certification, so I am taking the time to learn more about AWS.
+The capabilities of AWS are astounding, and it would be foolish of me to not continue to learn as much as possible about it.

+__Skills:__ UI/UX
+I am working on maturing my UI/UX abilities, specifically for web applications.